ZPlayzMCPE/Hormones/README.md

 several for all online tissues to download the new hormone, so it's inappropriate to delete the hormone immediately after it's inserted.

+###### Lingering hormone
-There are also some hormones that have a longer lifetime; such hormones would be received every time a tissue starts until they have expired.
-(Other hormones expire immediately after insertion)
+There are also some "lingering" hormones, which have a longer lifetime.
+Lingering hormones would be handled every time a tissue starts until they have expired.
+(Non-lingering hormones expire immediately after insertion)

 ##### Kidney
 The kidney is a tool to clean up the database to delete expired hormones (at least several seconds or minutes after